Jbleezy/BO1-Reimagined/README.md

 ## HUD
 * HUD items now have some distance away from the edge of the screen
 * Damage marker time set to 3 seconds
-* Game time displayed on the top right of the HUD in white text
+* Game time displayed on the top right of the HUD
-* Round time displayed on the top right of the HUD in red text
+* Round time displayed on the top right of the HUD
 * Game time and round time displayed at the end of each round on the top center of the HUD
 * Zombies remaining displayed on the top left of the HUD
 * Character names displayed next to player's points on the HUD